aumpierre-unb/Psychrometrics.jl/README.md

 ### **volume**

 `volume` computes
-the specific volume v (in cu. m/kg of dry air) of humid air given the dry bulb temperature Tdry (in K), the humidity W (in kg/kg of dry air) and the total pressure p (in Pa).
+the specific volume (in cu. m/kg of dry air) of humid air given the dry bulb temperature (in K), the humidity (in kg/kg of dry air) and the total pressure p (in Pa).

-By default, total pressure is assumed to be the atmospheric pressure at sea level, p = 101325.
+By default, total pressure is assumed to be the atmospheric pressure at sea level (101325 Pa).

 **Syntax:**